jang33013-ops/Comp359-Assignment3/README.md

 ## Gavin McNaughton & Simran Bola — Visualization

-Member 6 takes up to 100 accepted trees from Member 5 and draws them together in one combined figure using NetworkX and matplotlib.
-Numeric vertex labels are replaced with colours so the nodes can stay small enough to fit cleanly.
-The final output is a single image file in `results/all_trees_n7_maxdeg3.png` showing all filtered trees for n=7 with max degree 3.
+For the visualization, we took 100 accepted trees from `generate_trees.py` and drew them together in one combined figure using NetworkX and matplotlib.
+Numeric vertex labels were replaced with colours so the nodes could stay small enough to fit cleanly.
+The final output was a single image file in `results/all_trees_n7_maxdeg3.png` showing all filtered trees for n=7 with max degree 3.

 ---

 ## Testing and Debugging

-### Member 3 — Prüfer Decoding Tests
+### Dhananjay — Prüfer Decoding Tests

 Seven test cases were written covering stars, paths, mixed trees, and the minimal n=3 case.
-Two error-handling tests check that invalid inputs (empty code, out-of-range label) raise `ValueError` correctly.
+Two error-handling tests checked that invalid inputs (empty code, out-of-range label) raised `ValueError` correctly.

 The first test run produced 2 failures: